junxit/us-congress-bills-109/metadata.md

 - 2006-06-28 — Introduced in House
 - 2006-06-28 — Introduced in House
 - 2006-06-28 — Referred to the House Committee on Government Reform.
+- 2006-06-29 — Committee Consideration and Mark-up Session Held.
+- 2006-06-29 — Ordered to be Reported by Unanimous Consent.
+- 2006-12-07 — Considered under suspension of the rules. (consideration: CR H8966-8967)
+- 2006-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5697.
+- 2006-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-12-07 — Mr. Souder moved to suspend the rules and pass the bill, as amended.
+- 2006-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8966)
+- 2006-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8966)